code-fabrik/importance/README.md

 # Importance

-Importance allows users to select which columns of an Excel file should be imported and which ones should be ignored.
-This makes it possible to upload files with arbtirary headers, as long as all necessary data is contained.
+Importance allows users to select which columns of an Excel or CSV file should be imported and which ones should be ignored.
+This makes it possible to upload files with arbitrary headers, as long as all necessary data is contained.

 ## Installation